 In today's increasingly hostile climate people are anxious about how to keep themselves safe.

-In 2016, SAS hero Chris Ryan's family was targeted by a terrorist cell.
+In 2016, Chris Ryan's family was targeted by a terrorist cell.
 He didn't know who they were, or where they might strike.
 All he knew was that he wanted to keep his family safe.

 And since that's all any of us want, he decided to write this book.

-He analyses real-life incidents, such as the Manchester Arena bombing, the London Bridge terror attack and the Tunisian beach shootings, and explains how ordinary people should act if they find themselves in similar scenarios.
+Chris Ryan analyses real-life incidents, such as the Manchester Arena bombing, the London Bridge terror attack and the Tunisian beach shootings, and explains how ordinary people should act if they find themselves in similar scenarios.
 And he reveals fascinating stories, never before told, about life in the Regiment and the dangers faced by SAS soldiers.